 Case Study 136

-It is Friday and Andrew is driving a 7,500kg tonne rigid curtainsider with a kerbside weight of 3 1/2 tonnes.
-It was manufactured in 2005 but is in good condition, fitted with air assisted hydraulic brakes and a wind deflector to help with fuel economy.
+Today is Friday, and Andrew is driving a 7,500kg tonne rigid curtainsider with a kerbside weight of 3,500kg.
+It was manufactured in 2005 but is in good condition, fitted with air-assisted hydraulic brakes and a wind deflector to help with fuel economy.

 He works for a chemicals company and is carrying a hazardous load of toxic liquids.
 They are in steel drums and secured on the vehicle using ratchet straps.
-Each drum weights 300kg, and he is carrying a total of six altogether
+Each drum weights 300kg, and he is carrying a total of six.

-Andrew is contracted to work Monday to Friday He never works overtime, and his day never consists of more than eight hours work.
+Andrew is contracted to work Monday to Friday.
+He never works overtime, and his day never consists of more than eight hours of work.

 He started work at 8 am and will finish at 4 pm.